Can Language Models Reason about Individualistic Human Values and Preferences?: Introduction

 \section{Introduction}

-Recent advocates for pluralistic alignment \citep{sorensen2024roadmappluralisticalignment, kirk2024personalization} underscore the importance of AI systems being geared towards the diverse perspectives and needs of \textit{all} people.
-However, existing methods for achieving this goal (and existing evaluation frameworks for measuring success) face a key limitation---the diversity of people is pre-specified and coarsely categorized.
-People are often labeled by their cultural, demographic, or community affiliations, papering over the variation of individuals within groups \citep{modularpluralism2024,PERSONA2024,sun2024personadb}.
-Pre-selected \textit{diversity-defining dimensions}, \eg demographics \citep{moon2024personabackstory,kwok2024syntheticpersonas}, personality \citep{PERSONA2024,jiang2023evaluating,serapiogarcía2023personalitytraits, zhu2024personalityalignment}, writing styles \citep{han2024valueaugmentedsamplinglanguage,personalizedsoup2023}, necessitate sorting individuals into coarse buckets.
-These choices not only pose the risk of stereotyping \citep{kirk2024personalization}, but also inherit potentially negative biases from the specific choice of the diversity dimensions used.
-While some evaluations exist for assessing value representations among more fine-grained demographic groups \citep{GlobalOpinionQA2024,lmopinion2023}, these efforts still rely on group-level distributional inferences, and do not directly translate to individual-level variation.
+Recent advocates for pluralistic alignment underscore the importance of AI systems being geared towards the diverse perspectives and needs of \textit{all} people \citep{sorensen2024roadmappluralisticalignment}.
+However, existing methods and evaluation frameworks for achieving this goal face a key limitation---the diversity of people is pre-specified and coarsely categorized, papering over individuality \citep{PERSONA2024,sun2024personadb}.
+Pre-selected \textit{diversity-defining dimensions}, \eg demographics \citep{moon2024personabackstory,kwok2024syntheticpersonas}, personality \citep{PERSONA2024,jiang2023evaluating, zhu2024personalityalignment}, cultures \citep{chiu2024culturalbench}, writing styles \citep{han2024valueaugmentedsamplinglanguage,personalizedsoup2023}, necessitate sorting individuals into coarse buckets.
+These choices not only pose the risk of stereotyping \citep{kirk2024personalization}, but also inherit potentially negative biases from the specific choice of the diversity dimensions.
+While some evaluations exist for assessing value representations among more fine-grained demographic groups \citep{GlobalOpinionQA2024,lmopinion2023}, these efforts still rely on group-level distributional inferences, and do not capture individual variations.

 As a bottom-up alternative to addressing these challenges, we propose \textit{individualistic value alignment}, a maximal version of pluralistic alignment that models diversity at the individual level.
-This framework focuses on inferring individual preferences from the ground up, bypassing the need for pre-defining categories of people and thereby providing a more authentic representation of diversity by honoring the uniqueness of individuals.
-As a crucial step towards building individuality-respecting AI, we propose and study \textit{individualistic value reasoning}---a task for inferring a person's general value system based on descriptive evidence of their preferences and applying this inference to predict their value preferences in new situations.
+This framework infers individual preferences from the ground up, avoiding predefined categories and thereby authentically representing diversity by honoring individuality.
+As a crucial step towards this goal, we propose and study \textit{individualistic value reasoning}---a task for inferring a person's general value system based on descriptive evidence of their preferences and applying this inference to predict their value preferences in new situations.